N-Haitu31/holbertonschool-shell/basics/README.md

 10-back - Move to previous one

 11-lists : List all files (hidden & long format) with current directory & parent with /boot

+12-file_type : Script that prints the type of the file